JJChong777/image-gen/README.md

 swap=8GB  # Swap file size
 localhostForwarding=true

 to allow stable diffusion to eat all your system memory

+add .env file in the folder and add your HF token (ask me or Teppei for a HF token) if you don't have and write HF_TOKEN = your token here
+or you can apply for one following the instructions here https://huggingface.co/docs/hub/en/security-tokens and apply for a Read token (fine grained is a mistake)

 # Run server on docker
 - `docker compose up --build fast-api`
-- Wait for Model to load after `Loading Model...` logged in your terminal  (takes very long, you can go grab a coffee first)
+- Wait for Model to load after `Loading Model...` logged in your terminal  (takes very long (approx 5min), you can go grab a coffee first)
 - Open task manager and watch all your memory get eaten by stable diffusion (20GB of RAM gone)
 This is the ideal output you should get
 etching 18 files: 100%|██████████| 18/18 [04:21<00:00, 14.50s/it]